 The floor has never been overwhelmingly busy, which means it tends to be easy to get access to the games you want, and the game floor does get some updates so it’s not constantly the same thing.

 One of the big advertised pulls is $1 Blackjack 24/7.
 They have a stadium blackjack option upfront now as well with it which is the 24/7 part.
 There’s still some double deck at lower limits and I played craps at a $5 minimum not that long ago.
 Blackjack at $10 and up pays 3:2 as well, so they offer better table rules than many of the strip casinos at that price.

 The table games section is small, so there’s not a lot of options, but you’ll find the standards, including roulette, craps and blackjack.

-I’ve booked an offer there since my original visit, and I was given a basic room that was clean, but on the lower end of the scale compared to what you can find nearby on the strip.
+I’ve booked offers there since my original visit.
+The first time, I was given a basic room that was clean, but on the lower end of the scale compared to what you can find nearby on the strip.
 But the rooms are certainly comfortable and will get the job done.

 Earning is quick – $1.50 per point on slots, $3 per point on video poker, keno and Blackjack.
 If you go on a 10x Wednesday promotion, you earn 10 points per $1.50 on slots.
 100 points can be used as $1 in comps or free play on the slots or other electronic games like video poker.

 You also get access to a kiosk promotion that gives you up to five swipes per day.
-Each swipe gives you something of value – a few dollars in comps, free play, match play bonus points.
-I believe it was 800 points to get all five swipes on the kiosk, which is $1,200 of coin-in, and you generally see something in the neighborhood of $15-$20 in bonus perks from the kiosk, on top of the $8 in points (or $80 on Wednesdays) you get playing.
+Each swipe gives you something of value – a few dollars in comps, free play, match play bonus points, free gifts from the gift shop.
+It takes 800 points to get all five swipes on the kiosk, which is $1,200 of coin-in, and you generally see something in the neighborhood of $15-$20 in bonus perks from the kiosk, on top of the $8 in points (or $80 on Wednesdays) you get playing.

 Overall, I enjoy visiting OYO and playing, especially on the 10x point multiplier days.
 I have made it a point to stop in on each of my recent Vegas visits, and have had a great time each visit.